When We Fight, We Fight To Win

 How Much Is Your Truck Accident Case Worth?

-That’s due to many unique factors at play in truck accident cases, including:
+That’s due to many unique factors at play in truck accident cases, including those below.

 Severity Of Injuries

-Broken bones, spinal cord injuries, traumatic brain injuries, and other serious injuries can result in long recoveries, expensive surgeries and treatment, and significant time away from work, and as such can increase the value of damages sought in truck accident claims.
+Broken bones, spinal cord injuries, traumatic brain injuries and other serious injuries can result in long recoveries, expensive surgeries and treatment, and significant time away from work, which can increase the value of damages sought in truck accident claims.

 Future Losses